 After the Financial Crisis of 2008, I wanted to find less precarious employment that would allow me to design.
 In 2009 I began at Independent Brewers United, owners of Magic Hat and Pyramid Breweries.
 I dove into Drupal and designing beer websites (but not the Magic Hat site design) for nearly four years, working with a fun crew of talented people.
 I jumped ship to work for Vermont Energy Investment Corporation, partly out of a passion for environmental issues.
 After a year, I had grow restless.
 I began researching on how to go freelance, talking with Corey Machanic about the pros and cons of supplying your own steam.
 With his encouragement and occasional endorsement, I lept out of the plane and became Partisan Pixel LLC on June 22, 2014.

-Freelancing has been wonderful but hard.
-I like calling my own shots, but I wouldn’t recommend it to the timid.
-I had to become more outgoing, more ready to defend my work and myself against scope creep and clients who demand but don’t pay.
+Consulting has been wonderful but hard.
+I like calling my own shots, but I had to become more outgoing, more ready to defend my work and myself against scope creep and clients who demand but don’t pay.
 I don’t have colleagues to help me debug PHP errors but I also don’t have many meetings.
 And I’ve worked with great people on interesting projects.
 I’ve never learned so much, so fast.
 I’m exploiting myself by cutting out the middleman, but controlling that makes all the difference.

 I would hope that I’ve been successful because of integrity.
 People who hire me often come back for another round.
 There may be better programmers or designers, but I combine both reasonably well.
 I work hard, communicate well and stay organized.
 I strive for transparency in everything I do because bullshitting is stressful.
 Honesty is far easier and more likely to come in return.

 What’s behind the Partisan moniker you might ask?
-Yes, I’m a bit left of center, and in the age of Trump, I don’t mind people knowing.
+Yes, I’m a bit left of center.

 Are you convinced?
 If so, head over to the contact page and get in touch.
 I’d love to hear from you.